TokiLoshi/island-hopper/README.md

 #### Sunday 27 April

 - [ ] Water shader for Tuvalu to rise when Dolphin arrives
-- [ ] Add bloom to BoomBox and Noise on Play
 - [ ] Fix UI
 - [ ] Water Shader to galapagos, tuvalu
 - [ ] Bubbles shader to Farallon or [caustics](https://drei.docs.pmnd.rs/staging/caustics)